-Casey Family Programs works in all 50 states, the District of Columbia and two territories and with 16 tribal nations to safely reduce the need for foster care and build Communities of Hope for children and families.
-From 2008 through 2017, Casey Family Programs will have invested $596 million to support the work of the child welfare system, courts, policymakers and organizations that support children and families.
+Casey Family Programs works in all 50 states, Washington D.C., Puerto Rico, the U.S. Virgin Islands and with tribal nations across North America to safely reduce the need for foster care and influence long-lasting improvements to the well-being of children, families and the communities where they live.
+From 2008 through 2020, Casey Family Programs has invested $193.1 million to support the work of the child welfare system, courts, policymakers and organizations that support children and families

 Every child counts

 We talk about a “foster care system,” but the goal is to create a child and family well-being system that prevents abuse and neglect and helps every child grow up safely in their own family whenever possible.
 Rather than waiting for maltreatment to occur, we can improve the safety of children who have come to the attention of child protective services by helping their families with evidence-based and promising practices.

 Making smarter investments

 Most states currently are limited to using the bulk of the $9.8 billion in dedicated federal child welfare funding only for services related to foster care.
 The Family First Prevention Services Act of 2018 and the Family First Transition Act of 2019 provide states with the historic opportunity to invest federal funding to support preventive services, including substance abuse, mental health and parental skills training, so more children can remain safely at home.
 States and tribes now have access to new federal prevention resources to help keep children safe from harm in the first place by helping strengthen their families.